 From Kampong Chhnang, an excursion along dusty roads took us to a village to meet the remarkable Mr Ry.
 This 67-year-old still climbs palm trees to harvest the fruit for palm sugar and wine.
 He stores it in huge pots until he can get the best price.

-After reboarding Indochine II we headed on to Phnom Penh at the confluence with the Mekong as it makes its 2,700-mile journey from the Himalayas through six countries to a 15,000 square mile delta on the South China Sea.
+After re-boarding Indochine II we headed on to Phnom Penh along the Mekong.
+The Mekong river stretches a 2,700-mile journey from the Himalayas through six countries to a 15,000 square mile delta on the South China Sea.

 Another day, another tuk-tuk, as we set out on a tour of local landmarks including the Royal Palace and National Museum.
 Phnom Penh is also home to a chilling genocide museum inside the former S-21 prison where Pol Pot’s Khmer Rouge tortured, interrogated and executed prisoners.
 Of 14,000 people who entered, only seven survived.
 Bodies were buried in the notorious Killing Fields, where even now new bones surface in the scorched earth.